 OWI Revocation Hearing

-In Iowa, when you get your driver’s license, you are giving implied consent to take a chemical test of your blood, breath or urine if you are arrested for OWI.
+In Iowa, when you get your driver’s license, you are giving implied consent to taking a chemical test of your blood, breath, or urine if you are arrested for OWI.
 If you exercise your constitutional right to refuse the test, or you take the test and it shows you exceeding the limit for blood alcohol content (BAC), then your license can be revoked administratively before you even go to court on the criminal charges.
 You have the right to contest this revocation within 10 days after your arrest.

-We represent people on OWI charges and associated administrative hearings across the Des Moines area and the state of Iowa, including in West Des Moines, Johnston, Ankeny, Urbandale and throughout Polk County and Dallas County.
+We represent people on OWI charges and associated administrative hearings across the Des Moines area and the state of Iowa, including in West Des Moines, Johnston, Ankeny, Urbandale, and throughout Polk County and Dallas County.

 Attorney for License Revocation Hearings in Iowa